 At Darlingtons, we specialise in commercial property and advise both landlords, current tenants, assignees and guarantors on commercial property lease assignments – get in touch for a quote or advice.

 Commercial property leases in London, range from offices to shops to industrial units, pubs, hotels and other specialist properties.
 Most commercial leases are fairly long term contracts, with most being 5-10 years in length, possibly with break clauses.
 It is common for businesses to outgrow premises or to want to move and in such situations, assignment or sale of the lease is often the solution.

-However, assigning a commercial lease to a new tenant can be complex, costly and frustrating, so whether you are the Landlord, considering whether to grant licence to assign, the current tenant who wants to assign or a prospective assignee (buyer of an existing commercial property lease) it is important to get good advice.
+The process for a commercial lease assignment can be complex, costly and frustrating, so whether you are the Landlord, current tenant or are interested in taking over an existing lease it is important to get good advice.

 If you are taking over an existing commercial lease, remember you are taking over all the liabilities as well as the rights.
 What can complicate lease transfer agreements is the necessity to have the Landlord’s consent and that it is usual for the Landlord to insist on the outgoing tenant to agree to guarantee the new tenant’s obligations.

 Virtually every commercial lease will have a clause about assignment.
 Most clauses will state that assignment is permitted but with Landlords consent, technically in the form of a formal licence to assign, and that consent cannot be unreasonably withheld.

 Much depends on the wording of the lease.
 In most cases, a landlord will need to be able to argue that the proposed new tenant is, for financial reasons or reputationally, more risky than the existing tenant.
 The Landlords argument is made harder by the fact that in many cases then outgoing tenant will still be liable under an Authorised Guarantee Agreement (AGA).